 Student "recognition" products, such as "Who's Who Among American High School Students" and the "National Dean's List" have a strong marketing function.
 Information collected in composing both directories is used for marketing a wide variety of products wholly unrelated to education.
 And, although teachers and administrators are encouraged to nominate students and transfer data to the company, the reality is that a growing number of employers and colleges don't consider such recognition directories as meritorious.

-In October 2002, the Federal Trade Commission (FTC) settled cases against American Student List (ASL) and the National Research Center for College and University Admissions (NRCCUA) for collecting personal information from children using deceptive practices.
+In October 2002, the Federal Trade Commission (FTC) settled cases against ASL and the National Research Center for College and University Admissions (NRCCUA) for collecting personal information from children using deceptive practices.
 The FTC complaint alleged that the companies operated a scheme to cull marketing data from student through surveys administered under the pretense of college admissions and scholarship opportunities.

 NRCCUA sent letters to schools asking teachers to dedicate classroom time to administering detailed surveys for college admissions and financial aid purposes.
 These "Post-Secondary Planning" surveys elicited detailed personal information from students, including their religious affiliation, personal interests, and social attitudes.
 The surveys did have a privacy notice, but the language implied that the information was for educational purposes only.
 NRCCUA marketed the information collected to higher education institutions, but also shared the information with ASL, which used the data for direct marketing.